 2 Tbsp Fresh Sage, Finely Chopped

 Fresh Ground Sea Salt

 Fresh Ground Black Pepper

-2. After about 45 minutes or so when Black Eyed Peas are less tough and starting to cook down add them to a large saucepan with Edamame, Corn, Tomatoes, Chicken Broth, Sage, Cayenne Pepper, Red Pepper Flake, Salt and Pepper.
-Cook over medium low heat for about 30 minutes.
-Add additional Cayenne Pepper, Red Pepper Flake, Salt and Pepper as needed for flavor.
+3. After about 45 minutes or so, when Black Eyed Peas are less tough and starting to cook down, add them to a large stockpot with Edamame, Corn, Tomatoes, Chicken Broth, Sage, Cayenne Pepper and Red Pepper Flake.
+Cook over medium low heat for about 20 minutes.
+Taste occasionally to adjust seasoning.
+Add additional Cayenne Pepper, Red Pepper Flake, Salt and Black Pepper as needed to balance flavor.

-4. Reduce to a simmer while finishing other food to allow flavors to mellow before serving for dinner.
+4. Reduce to a low simmer while finishing other food to allow flavors to mellow before serving for dinner.
+Turn off the heat when the flavors are melded.
 Do not overcook as beans will become soggy.
 Enjoy!